vivsarraf/Milwaukee-Property-Price-Predictor-Dashboard/README.md

 |   └── Resources
 |       ├── 2013_to_2023_property-sales-data.csv                    # Original historical Milwaukee property sales data from 2013 to 2013 in csv format
 |       └── clean_property_data_SQL2.csv                            # Cleaned Milwaukee historical sales data using Python and SQLite
-|   └── Final_SQL_data_cleaning_process.ipynb                       # Jupyter notebook file using SQLite to clean the historical sales data for model creation
+|   └── SQL_Data_Cleaning.ipynb                                     # Jupyter notebook file using SQLite to clean the historical sales data for model creation
 ├── 2.
 Model Creation
 |   └── Resources
 |       ├── clean_property_data_SQL2.csv                            # Cleaned Milwaukee historical sales data using Python and SQLite used for the model